buildpacks/rfcs/text/0000-process-specific-working-directory.md

 directory = "<working directory>"
 ```

-If `directory` is no set the launcher will be invoked in `CNB_APP_DIR` as
+If `directory` is not set the launcher will be invoked in `CNB_APP_DIR` as
 normal.
-However, if give a relative path such as `src/app` the launcher should
+However, if given a relative path such as `src/app` the launcher should
 be invoked from `$CNB_APP_DIR/src/app`.
 If given an absolute path such as
 `/mounted/bin`, the launcher should invoke from `/mounted/bin`.